 - New York

 - South Carolina

 The median annual tuition for an online bachelor's degree in nursing is $12,601, according to our analysis of 360 schools.

-Future nurses who opt for online nursing schools may save some money while earning their degrees.
-Although all students pay charges that vary by institution, such as books and supplies, online students usually don't need to pay for room and board or other campus-based fees.
-At some schools, virtual learners pay the same lower tuition rate as in-state students.
-Additionally, online nursing students may need to pay for transportation to the health care facilities where they gain clinical experience, although these costs are usually minimal as the chosen facilities are generally near students' homes.
+Future nurses who opt for online nursing schools may save some money in the process.
+All students pay charges that vary by institution — such as facility fees or book and supply costs — but online students usually don't need to pay for room and board or other campus-based fees.
+At some public schools, virtual learners pay the same lower tuition rate as in-state students.
+Additionally, online nursing students may need to pay for transportation to the healthcare facilities where they gain clinical experience, although these costs are usually minimal because the chosen facilities are generally near students' homes.

 To practice nursing, graduates must have a license, and there are several fees involved in obtaining and maintaining a nursing license.
 Application fees vary widely by state, and the National Council Licensure Examination (NCLEX) certification exam fee is $200.
 Licensed nurses must also pay a renewal fee periodically, usually every two years.

 In addition to the up-front cost of a nursing degree through tuition and related fees, students should consider the payoff after finishing their program.
 To help with this, we've provided the online schools with the highest alumni salaries in the rankings list above.

 Career goals, specialization, and relevant experience will dictate which online nursing programs may suit you best.
 You'll need to decide how far you want to go with your career and what your plans are for the future.
 Once determined, you can start looking at specific schools and programs and what they have to offer that will help you meet your goals.

 Below are some other factors to consider when choosing an online nursing program.